 Sometimes, you need to stop and yield some time just to listen.
 Your spouse isn’t looking for any new construction; your mate just wants to be heard.

 If you take too many forks on the road and don’t observe the posted speed limit, your spouse can’t keep up and will get lost.

 All drivers should use “I” statements (I think, I feel, I need).
 No sharp “You” turns—don’t make your spouse a defensive driver.
 No parking in past, settled, healed wounds.
 Do not enter a mindset where your spouse is your adversary.
 Put your phone away—no distracted driving.
 (Use caution if there are children at play nearby.)
 When you’ve reached a dead end, pick up the conversation later.

-As you both learn how to safely merge with traffic, you will find your relationship traveling to exciting new destinations.
-There will be less icy road conditions and dangerous curves ahead.
+As you learn how to merge with traffic safely, you will find your relationship traveling to exciting new destinations.
+There will be fewer icy road conditions and dangerous curves ahead.
 You’ll just enjoy the ride to deeper intimacy.

 10 Years Gone…

 Healthy communication in marriage can spur growth and connection.
 It may take time.
 Little by little, the levee breaks, and it becomes easier to be transparent and vulnerable.
-You’re using communication to solve problems together instead of poor or infrequent communication creating problems.
+You’re using communication to solve problems together instead of creating problems through poor or infrequent communication.
 Your marriage bond is more robust.
 You feel free to share thoughts and feelings.
 You made it a point to improve communication in your marriage, and now you are enjoying the fruits of your labor!